ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 One can imagine the extent to which obscure medical jargon could completely confuse spaCy.
-In the absence of a version of spaCy trained on medical texts, Clarity attempts to overcome such problems by replacing medical ngrams with common English nouns.
+In the absence of a version of spaCy trained on medical texts, ClarityNLP attempts to overcome such problems by replacing medical ngrams with common English nouns.
 The resulting sentence **does not** have to "make sense".
 All it needs to do is help spaCy produce the correct dependency parse of the sentence and correctly resolve the relationships between the various